CommonEvaluationPlatform/CEP/README.md

 A note about proxies: If your system is behind a proxy, you'll want to ensure your environment is properly configured.
 Exact details vary by system, but the proxy needs to be available to apt / yum, curl, conda, etc.

 It is recommended you follow the setup documentation provided by [Chipyard](https://chipyard.readthedocs.io/en/latest/Chipyard-Basics/Initial-Repo-Setup.html#prerequisites).
 This includes conda installation.

-Following these steps will result initialization of all the CEP submodules.
+Following these steps will result in initialization of all the CEP submodules.

 Following the installation of conda, it is recommended you execute the following commands
 ```